Jump to

 Application Overview & Timeline

 We have pledged to follow the fellowship embargo program proposed by the Society of Chairs of Academic Radiology Departments (SCARD).
 We are committed to a fair fellowship application process that allows residents the time to make an informed decision about their sub-specialty training.
 The preferred application deadline for our program is November 10th.
-Our interviews are virtual, typically held in January.
+Applications submitted after this date may be considered, but interview invitations will be subject to availability.
+Our interviews are virtual, typically held January.

 Application Overview & Timeline

-• January 27 – candidates can accept offers 12 PM EST
+- January 27 – First day offers can be made, candidates can accept offers 12 PM EST

-• applicants have until January 29th to accept or decline any offer made prior to January 29th.
-For any offer made after January 29th the candidate has a 1-day grace period to accept or decline the offer.
+- applicants have until 12 PM EST on January 29th to accept or decline any offer made prior to January 29th.
+For offers extended on or after January 29th, applicants have a one-day grace period to accept or decline.

-• March 31 – Last day of interviews
+- March 31 – Last date for hosting interviews

 Sample Interview Day Schedule